sergiusmuzzz/movie-app/README.md

 This is a Movie App build on React.

-Using the TMDB API the App displays a list of most popular movie titles based on movies average rating.
+Using the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) the App displays a list of most popular movie titles based on movies average rating.
 The app allows the user to filter movies by runtime and release dates.

 The app also features infinite scrolling.
-When a user keep scrolling new results will be fetched and appended to existing list.
-New results are list based on values set in filter.
+When a user keep scrolling new results will be fetched and appended to the existing list.
+New results are based on values set in filter.

 # Demo
 [TMDB Movie-App](https://main.dgmhq7jrgavj.amplifyapp.com/)